-My new book, Religion is Numbered, is nearing completion.
+My new book, I Am My Father-Mother’s Daughter, is nearing completion.
 Here is a chapter from it:

 Olive turned to look at me and started giggling.
 The sunshine fell on her white hair and pink-lipsticked smile as I wheeled an office chair outside to her hatchback car.
 On the chair was perched a sizeable box.